vmware/nsx-powerops/README.md

 * To return to previous menu type 'x'
 * To quit the program type 'q'

-Step 3: Install NSX PowerOps depedency (PowerNSX, Pester, Posh-SSH) by selecting option # 1
+Step 3: Install NSX Power Operations depedency (PowerNSX, Pester, Posh-SSH) by selecting option # 1

 Step 4: Connect with NSX Manager and vCenter by selecting option # 2